Baba Budangiri

-The range is known for its extensive coffee plantations, one of the earliest and most extensive in India, said to have been started by the Sufi saint Baba Budan who is believed to be the first person to have brought coffee to the country by smuggling them out of Mocha, Yemen.
-His shrine located amongst three caves on the Baba Budangiri hill still serves as a pilgrimage site for both Hindus and Muslims.
+The Mountain range is known for its extensive coffee plantations, one of the earliest and most extensive in India, said to have been started by the Sufi saint Baba Budan, who is believed to be the first person to have brought coffee from the country of Mocha, Yemen.
+His shrine, located amongst three caves on the Baba Budangiri still serves as a pilgrimage site for both Hindus and Muslims.
 Dattatreya Peetha (or Datta Peetha), a Hindu religious place dedicated to the deity Dattatreya, is coextensive with the shrine.